noaamaman325158/TimeAndPlaceAnalysis/README.md

 ![img_2.png](img_2.png)

 The Z Coordinate graph suggests regular changes in vertical position, like standing up or sitting down, without extreme movements indicating jumping or falling.

+Considering the X, Y, and Z coordinate graphs together, the person or object appears to be moving throughout a room with variations in position and speed.
+The X and Y graphs suggest lateral and longitudinal movements, such as walking to different areas or pacing back and forth.
+The Z graph shows vertical movements, like standing up and sitting down.